slatedocs/slate/source/includes/_steps.md

 -u YOUR_EMAIL:YOUR_TOKEN \
 https://api.practitest.com/api/v2/projects/4566/steps.json

-# Get all steps of project #4566, where filter-id is 323 and name is like login
+# Get all steps of project #4566, where name is like login
 curl -H "Content-Type:application/json" \
 -u YOUR_EMAIL:YOUR_TOKEN \
 https://api.practitest.com/api/v2/projects/4566/steps.json?name_like=login

-# Get all steps with display ids 2,4 from project #4566
+# Get all steps with test ids 23223,43121 from project #4566
 curl -H "Content-Type:application/json" \
 -u YOUR_EMAIL:YOUR_TOKEN \
 https://api.practitest.com/api/v2/projects/4566/steps.json?test-ids=23223,43121